sailpoint-oss/developer.sailpoint.com/products/idn/api/authentication.md

 ## More Information

+This section of the document includes additional information about the authentication/authorization process, including some different use cases for the different authorization grant flows.

 ### OAuth 2.0
 The SailPoint authentication/authorization model is fully [OAuth 2.0](https://oauth.net/2/) compliant.
 [OAuth 2.0](https://oauth.net/2/) is an industry-standard protocol for authorization.